psi4/psi4/doc/sphinxman/source/build_planning.rst

 **5. Test**

-   Optionally, use CTest or pytest to test the build.
+   Optionally, use CTest (thorough) or pytest (cursory) to test the build.

    * :ref:`faq:minutetests`
    * :ref:`faq:subsettests`